emmercm/igir/docs/roms/filtering-preferences.md

 Prefer games of certain languages over those in other languages.
 Multiple languages can be specified, in priority order, with commas between them.
 See the `--help` message for the full list of understood languages.

-If a game doesn’t have language information specified in its name, the region's primary language will be used.
+If a game doesn't have language information specified in its name, the region's primary language will be used.

 For example, to prefer games in English and _then_ Japanese, the command would be: